knakamura13/sassy-sal/README.md

 **Chores**
 - [ ] Remove deprecated Category properties
     - Delete the `description` field from Strapi and all references to `category.description`
+    - Optional: delete the `id` field to reduce confusion with `documentId`, since only the `documentId` should ever be used in REST queries
 - [ ] Remove deprecated Image properties
     - Delete the `title` and `description` fields from Strapi and all references to `image.title` and `image.description`
+    - Optional: delete the `id` field to reduce confusion with `documentId`, since only the `documentId` should ever be used in REST queries